marlonbarrios/ai-art-lab/README.md

 Focus: In this practical session, participants will have the opportunity to create their own app prototypes using a toolbox provided by the artist.
 This hands-on experience will allow attendees to apply their newly acquired knowledge in real-time generative AI to develop unique and personal art projects.

-# "Entangled with Imagination Engines - Session 2"
+# Entangled with Imagination Engines - Session 1
 # Enter the Vortex
 ### Total Duration: 3 hours
 #### Date: April 25th